Skip to main content

 A simple interactive exericse

-Move the interactive sliders to see their effect on greenhouse gas emissions and global temperatures.
-Here is a link to a one-page tutorial on using them.
+Move the interactive sliders to see how they affect greenhouse gas emissions and global temperatures.
+Here is a link to a one-page tutorial on how to use them.

 COP28 Meeting in Dubai, UAE: December 2023 Agreements